digicademy-chf/chf_base/Documentation/Overview/Index.rst

 earlier.
 The rewrite with a new set of components and a different set of features was needed to better adapt to various use cases and to provide a coherent whole.
-Work on version 2 of the CHF was accomplished as part of two projects financed by the German Academies Programme: the *Digitales Familiennamenwörterbuch Deutschlands* and the *Corpus Vitrearum Medii Aevi*.
+Work on version 2 of the CHF was accomplished as part of two projects financed by the German Academies Programme: the *Digital Dictionary of Surnames in Germany* and the *Corpus Vitrearum Germany*.